Closing for good or defy orders? Small businesses make difficult choice during COVID-19 pandemic

 "Welp.
 With a heavy heart, it's time to announce the ol' Riv won't make it thru this mess (I truly hope this doesn't start a string of these announcements," wrote Mad River's general manager Jamie Powell on Facebook.

 For regulars, it's a crushing blow.
-Some leaving flowers outside.
-Others were seen taking photos.
+Some left flowers outside, others were seen taking photos.

 "I'm surprised actually that this went down because yeah, it's a bigger establishment," said Jeff Felford of Manayunk.